aawaheed/magic/backend/files/misc/common-startup-files/default.md

 Also, you must provide the Hyperlambda Generator with all required arguments it needs.
 If you create a prompt that sends an email for instance, it must know the recipient, subjects, and body.
 If you return data from a database, you must provide the database name, table name, column names, etc.

 Notice, in addition to Hyperlambda, you can also create and execute terminal commands, and Python scripts.
-Search for these functions unless you already have them in your context using `get-context`.
+Apply the **Tool lookup minimization policy (CRITICAL)** for `get-context` lookup of these functions.

 **IMPORTANT** - The Hyperlambda Generator is ignorant to HTTP endpoints, since this is done by convention in a Hyperlambda file's filename.
 If you need a Hyperlambda file taking arguments, or that you intend to save, such as for instance an HTTP endpoints, make sure you request an "Executable Hyperlambda file" and don't supply the generator with irrelevant information such as "create an HTTP endpoint" or something similar.